FreqPhreak/DeciTap-v2/README.md

 * **NFC Reader:** A compatible NFC/Mifare card reader (e.g., ACS ACR1252IMP) connected via USB.

-* **C# WinForms Application:** The main scrub management application built in C# that is ready to accept the CardNumber input via simulated keyboard presses.
+* **C# WinForms Application/Excel/Word:** The main scrub management application built in C# that is ready to accept the CardNumber input via simulated keyboard presses.
+You can also compile lists of users in word/excel etc

 ## 📋 Installation and Setup